What to do in Austin when it rains – the perfect guide

 Head to Beerworks in Austin to learn how these brewers are excelling independently as major beer distributors.
 You can take a full tour where the beer is brewed, bottled, and tapped all while sipping on one of their famous beers.

 I have met so many people at this gym that I always recommend it when someone is looking to meet friends outside of a bar setting.
-If climbing isn’t your thing but you are wanting to get involved with an active community, Crux also holds daily yoga classes!
+If climbing isn’t your thing but you want to get involved with an active community, Crux also holds daily yoga classes!

 Texas Farmers Market at Mueller

 Think Napa, France, South Africa, and Chile.
-They have happy hour every day from 3 pm-6 pm making this the perfect midday escape from the rain!
-Wednesdays this place is PACKED as they have half off all wines.
-I recommend making a reservation, this is a great place to meet locals!
+They have happy hour every day from 3 pm-6 pm, making this the perfect midday escape from the rain!
+On Wednesday, this place is PACKED as they have half off all wines.
+I recommend making a reservation.
+This is a great place to meet locals!

 My favorite thing about this theatre is its no-phone policy.
 If someone in the theatre is being disruptive or shining their phone light, they will have one warning before being asked to leave the theatre.
 No more frustrating distractions while watching your favorite movie on the big screen.